lancaster2001/React-Portfolio/README.md

 - Hosting the project on GitHub, showcasing proficiency in version control practices.

 ### 🖥️ Server Management
-- Setting up and configuring a web server (e.g., Nginx, Apache, or Node.js server).
+- Setting up and configuring a web server.
 - Handling file structure, permissions, and server-side configurations.

 ### 🌐 Domain & DNS Management
 - Registering and configuring a custom domain.
-- Managing DNS records to point to your server’s IP.
+- Managing DNS records to point the webserver's IP.

 ### ⚙️ Deployment Automation
-- Optionally using CI/CD pipelines or deployment scripts to streamline updates.
+- Using CI/CD pipelines or deployment scripts to streamline updates.

 ### 🔒 SSL & Security
-- Implementing HTTPS with SSL certificates (e.g., via Let’s Encrypt).
+- Implementing HTTPS with SSL certificates.
 - Configuring firewall or security settings to protect the server.

 ### 📈 Performance & Monitoring